Callum-Irving/personal-website/content/blog/rust-heroku-postgres.md

 );
 ```

-We can write a function in our rust code to call this SQL query.
+We can write a function in our Rust code to call this SQL query.

 ```rust
 // Add this at the top of your file